ayushmanZ/shareholder-text-analyisis-WB/README.md

 - The project involves analyzing Warren Buffett's annual shareholders' letters using various natural language processing (NLP) techniques.
 - Sentiment analysis is performed to understand the polarity and subjectivity of the text and identify the overall sentiment of each letter.
 - Exploratory data analysis techniques, such as word frequency analysis, common bigrams analysis, and word cloud visualization, are used to uncover key themes and patterns in the letters.
-- The project utilizes Python's popular NLP libraries, including NLTK, TextBlob, pandas, matplotlib, seaborn, and wordcloud.
+- The project utilizes Python's popular NLP libraries, including NLTK, TextBlob, pandas, matplotlib, seaborn, and word cloud.

 ## Key Components